davygoat/simh-os32/README.txt

    Edit according to your needs.
    Start SimH by running the OS32-FTPd script
    Type FTP for help.
-   Use FTP ADDUSER to add a user.
+   Use FTP ADDUSER to add a user, and follow the prompts.

    ftp localhost 2121
    Username: 25